 Our body cannot produce thiamine and the only way to acquire these essential nutrients is through food.
 So a poor diet can somehow be linked to this neurological disorder.
 However, its proper intake alone is not sufficient, as in order for our body to absorb thiamine it has to pass through the gastrointestinal tract.
 As a result, any gastrointestinal disorder or inflammation results in reduced thiamine absorption by bodily tissues.
 So poor nutrition paired with inflammation in the digestive tract can impact the body’s ability to absorb thiamine.

-Most individuals who develop wet brain, has alcohol suffer from the disorder and substance abuse as both the conditions are associated with developing nutritional deficiencies.
+Most individuals who develop wet brain, have alcohol suffer from the disorder and substance abuse as both conditions are associated with developing nutritional deficiencies.

 In addition to this, heavy drinkers often make unhealthy lifestyle choices such as long periods of inactivity or consuming a diet low in nutrients.
 So, chronic alcoholics are at a much higher risk of developing Wernicke-Korsakoff syndrome than the general population.

-Luckily, Wernicke Korsakoff syndrome can be reversed at early stages with proper treatment.
+Luckily, Wernicke-Korsakoff syndrome can be reversed at early stages with proper treatment.
 The most common treatment options are consuming thiamine supplements and complete abstinence from consuming alcohol.
-Therefore the first step towards recovering from this mental illness should be to seek treatment of excessive alcohol consumption at a treatment center.
+Therefore the first step towards recovering from this mental illness should be to seek treatment for excessive alcohol consumption at a treatment center like Lantana.

 As mentioned earlier, alcohol use is usually the main cause behind developing wet brain, so addiction treatment becomes necessary to prevent further brain damage.
 Besides negatively impacting physical health, alcohol abuse disorder is detrimental to a person’s mental health.
 So seeking addiction treatment become inevitable in order to recover from this neurological disorder.

-Yes, Lantana Recovery treats people addiction to alcohol.
+Yes, Lantana Recovery treats people addicted to alcohol.
 If you or your loved one is looking for a nationally recognized and respected addiction treatment center in South Carolina, Lantana Recovery is a specialized alcohol rehab in Charleston.
-Lantana Recovery provides part hospitalization rehab services and outpatient rehab services to people struggling with addiction.
-Lantana Recovery extends their alcohol rehab services to Greenville residents.
+Lantana Recovery provides part-hospitalization rehab services and outpatient rehab services to people struggling with addiction.
+Lantana Recovery extends its alcohol rehab services to Greenville residents.
 And they extend their alcohol rehab services to Columbia residents and surrounding towns.

 In the process of overcoming alcohol abuse, the biggest challenge is coping with severe and deadly withdrawal symptoms.
-That is why, medical detox under the supervision of professionals at a rehab facility, is the safest option to reverse the brain damage caused by this disease.
+That is why, medical detox under the supervision of professionals at a rehab facility like ours, is the safest option to reverse the brain damage caused by this disease.